Border patrol: 9 migrants die crossing swift Texas river

 Not all victims are migrants.
 In April this year, the body of a Texas guardsman was recovered from the Rio Grande.
 He had jumped in to try to help a migrant who was struggling in the water.

-Wallace reported from Dallas and Murphy reported from Oklahoma City.
-Associated Press writer Elliot Spagat in San Diego contributed.
+Spagat reported from San Diego and Murphy reported from Oklahoma City.
+Associated Press writers Terry Wallace in Dallas and Fabiola Sanchez in Mexico City contributed.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.